chaoticgd/ripped_apart/README.md

 ## Credit

 A lot of the lump names were reverse engineered by [doesthisusername](https://github.com/doesthisusername).
 A large portion of the model format was reverse engineered by [thtrandomlurker](https://github.com/thtrandomlurker).
+Many bugs were pointed out by [Tkachov](https://github.com/Tkachov) who helped out by reviewing my code.
 Some of the swizzle tables were originally reverse engineered by Slipsy.